smlnj/smlnj/NOTES.md

     git push origin tag rm-runtime-raw64-tag
     ```

-* Now we are ready to add support for mixed records to the runtime system.
+Now we are ready to add support for mixed records to the runtime system.

-... to be continued ...
+## Adding Mixed-Record Support to the Runtime

+Issues:
+* partition the length field of the descriptor into total length and pointer length
+* add a new arena for mixed records, since (unlike for records), scanning them requires
+  examining the object descriptors